 Seating around campus, including at restaurants, is limited.
 Where can I eat my meal?

 Faculty, staff and students are encouraged to get their meals and go back to their residence or office, sit outside or locate a “touchdown” space, such as Schatz Dining Hall.

 No. Food and drinks should stay out of classrooms.
 Also, students and instructors are encouraged not to congregate in the classrooms between classes.

 Who is required to maintain a dining plan?

 You are required to maintain a meal plan if you are a first-year student living in any building.
 Upper-class students living in university accommodations without access to a kitchen are strongly encouraged to maintain some level of meal plan, but it is not a requirement.

 Where can I find more information about dining?

 Is the CMU Pantry available for students?

 The CMU Pantry is modifying its operations to serve the needs of our community while protecting the health and safety of our shoppers, staff and volunteers.
-The Pantry will now take orders through an online form and preparing food in bags for pick-up.
+The Pantry will now take orders through an online form and prepare food in bags for pick-up.
 For the time being, this will completely replace the in-person shopping experience.
-For more information, including online forms, pick-up hours and how to support the Pantry, visit the CMU Pantry website.
+For more information, including online forms, pickup hours and how to support the Pantry, visit the CMU Pantry website.

-How is campus transportation affected?
+How is campus transportation affected during the pandemic?